moseslua/imc-p4-algo-r0/README.md

 # EMERALDS + TOMATOES Trading Strategy @ 2.5K PnL

-A lightweight, rule-based market-making strategy for **EMERALDS** and **TOMATOES**.

-This implementation combines:
 - **fixed-fair market making** for EMERALDS,
 - **EMA-based mean reversion** for TOMATOES,
 - **inventory-aware quote skewing**, and
 - **hard/soft position limits** for risk control.

-## Overview

-The strategy follows the same core pattern in both products:

-1. **Aggressively take mispriced liquidity** when the market is clearly away from fair value.
-2. **Passively quote inside the spread** when spreads are wide enough.
-3. **Skew quotes based on inventory** so the strategy naturally leans toward flattening risk.

-Only two products are traded:
-- **EMERALDS**
-- **TOMATOES**

-All other products are ignored.

 ---